 I saw her scary wide eyes when she saw a big grey fish called giant sea bass.
 It is a slow-moving fish.
 In another 70 years, it could weigh more than 500 pounds.
 It swallows its prey in one big gulp.

 In wildness is the preservtion of the world. ~ Henry David Thoreau

 I saw how she was lost in her thoughts while seeing the exhibits of the beautiful jellyfishes.
 Those exhibits are living art galleries.
 The beautiful and intricate jellyfishes fascinated me too.
 We all loved watching the brilliant jellies pulse through the water.

-Jellyfish The sea offers up flowers of glass like thick light.
-They are transparent landscapes. ~ Raquel Jodorowsky
+The sea offers up flowers of glass like thick light.
+They are transparent landscapes ~ Raquel Jodorowsky